yujiangthamsc/ducc_firmware/docs/reference/firmware.md

 ### AP.getCredentials()

-Retrieves the configured security credentials for the Access Point.
+Retrieves the configured BSSID/SSID and security credentials for the Access Point.
 If no credentials are configured, the default credentials are retrieved.

+The BSSID is retrieved when the Access Point is up.
+If the access point is down, the BSSID reads as `00:00:00:00:00:00`.

 ```cpp
 // EXAMPLE